jyalim/myconfig/README.md

 This repository was created to simplify the process of configuring various machines.

-Lightly tested with kernels Darwin and Linux
+Heavily tested with kernels Darwin and Linux
-( flavors Arch, CentOS, and Ubuntu ).
+  ( flavors Ubuntu, Arch, and CentOS).

 Note that your old configuration files will be backed up to
   $HOME/.local/var under the relevant date.